polkadot-developers/polkadot-docs/develop/application-devs/interact/endpoints.md

 ---
 title: Node Endpoints
 description: List of node endpoints and examples of use.
-These endpoints can be used for development, RPC, or other purposes in which network access is required.
+These endpoints can be used for development, RPC, or other purposes for which network access is required.
 ---

 Ideally, one may run their own node when interacting with the